melhoos/reactVRCourse/README.md

 In order to trigger the sound effect, we need to define the sound.
 In **static_assets** folder, we have added one .mp3 file.

-❓ Define the sound! **Hint** ``onClickSound`` takes one argument, and the argument is an object.
-In this object you define the type of audio format and where you can find it.
+❓ Define the sound! **Hint** ```onClickSound``` takes one argument, and an argument is an object.
+In this object, you define the type of audio format and where you can find it.
 Since we added a .mp3 file in the **static_assets** folder, the object should look similar to this:

 ```
 {